particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 - Variable names beginning with `PARTICLE_` are reserved for Particle use.
 - Maximum variable name length: 128 characters.
 - Maximum variable value length: Not limited per variable.
+- The total size of all name - value pairs to be delivered to a device cannot exceed 16 Kbytes.
 {{!-- END shared-blurb --}}

 Once you've created a variable, you'll see a list of variables that you have created within this scope.